ihar/cheetah-detector/README.md

 ## Current approach for spotted cats detection

-**Rearranging train data set.** There are images in data set that labeled as including a spotted cat, but, in fact, presenting hardly located part of it (small tip of a tail, gray blurred something in front of camera) or even not including a cat.
+**Rearranging train data set.** There are images in data set that labeled by organizers as including a spotted cat, but, in fact, presenting hardly located part of it (small tip of a tail, gray blurred something in front of camera) or even not including a cat.
   We excluded such images from a train data set.

 ### Examples of the questionable sets

-All the next images labeled as including a cat.
+All the next images labeled by organizers as including a cat.

 #### Small tip of tail
 ![Small tip of a tail](./questionable-set3.jpg)